 What are the benefits of omega-3 fatty acids for dogs?

-When it comes to benefits, Omega-3 fatty acids could win an award for versatility.
+When it comes to benefits, omega-3 fatty acids could win an award for versatility.
 They reduce inflammation throughout the body and benefit the skin, eyes, heart, bladder, kidneys, brain, and joints.
 The six primary benefits of omega-3 fatty acids for dogs include:

 1. Supporting joint health

-Since Omega-3s help reduce inflammation in the body, they are one of my favorite tools in my toolbox for osteoarthritis in dogs.
+Since omega-3s help reduce inflammation in the body, they are one of my favorite tools in my toolbox for osteoarthritis in dogs.
 A 2016 study looking at the effects of EPA and DHA for dogs with arthritis showed some promising results.

 In it, researchers gave 74 dogs with arthritis either a DHA/EPA supplement or a placebo (medical grade mineral oil) for 84 days.
 The dogs who received an omega-3 supplement had significantly less pain, swelling, and crepitus (i.e. feeling and sound of bone grating on bone or cartilage) than those who got the placebo.
 And overall the dogs in the omega-3 supplement group had decreased pain and dysfunction and improved overall wellbeing by the end of the study.